redsymbol/csv2parquet/README.md

 By default, `csv2parquet` assumes all columns are of type string.
 You can define specific columns to be any Drill data type.
-You do this using the `--type-names` option, whose syntax is similar to `--column-names`.
-On the command line, you write `--type-names`, followed by an even number of strings that encode a sequence of pairs.
+You do this using the `--types` option, whose syntax is similar to `--column-map`.
+On the command line, you write `--types`, followed by an even number of strings that encode a sequence of pairs.
 In each pair, the first string matches the name of the CSV column. (*Not* the Parquet column name, if that is different.)
 The